Will the Kerman bombing bring Tehran's 'Axis of Resistance' into direct conflict with Israel?

 In response to the January 3 attacks, Israel is already facing an increased spillover of the conflict with neighbouring Hezbollah, which sits on their northern border and has threatened to get involved with Hamas’ fight to the south.
 Hezbollah hit the Israeli settlement of Shlomi within hours of the blast in Iran, Israel media reported.
 In response to Hezbollah's hit on Shlomi, Israeli warplanes crossed the border with Lebanon and hit several sites, according to media from that side of the border, killing dozens of militiamen.

 One of the boldest actions undertaken by the Houthis was the commando-style seizure of the vehicle carrier Galaxy Leader in the Red Sea, demonstrating their capacity and willingness to engage in high-profile international attacks.

-This escalation is seen as part of a broader response to pressure Israel to halt its operations in Gaza.
-Regionally, the Houthis' actions are significantly influenced by their alliance with Iran within the so-called "Axis of Resistance."
-Their capabilities, particularly in long-range attacks, are primarily attributed to Iranian support.
+The US and its allies have issued a warning to the Houthis that they would “bear the responsibility of the consequences” of further attacks on shipping.

 With the attack in Kerman today, there is now every possibility that Iran will step up efforts via their southern partner by effectively cutting off the Red Sea, while the IRGC Navy blocks the Strait of Hormuz.
 If this happens, this could arouse to action not just Israel but also the US and other Western allies, leading to potentially a very dangerous escalation.